-COVID-19 vaccine will be first given to about one crore health workers from both the public and private sectors, and then to about two crore frontline workers, the Union Health Ministry said in its presentation at the all-party meet on Friday, sources said.
+COVID-19 vaccine will be first given to about one crore health workers from both the public and private sectors.
+Then to about two crore frontline workers, the Union Health Ministry said in its presentation at the all-party meet on Friday, sources said.

 The presentation was given by Union Health Secretary Rajesh Bhushan at the meeting, which was chaired by Prime Minister Narendra Modi.